• Skip to primary navigation

 (Applause)

-I’ve got be honest.
-I wish that didn’t get an applause.
+I’ve got to be honest.
+I wish that didn’t an applause.

 (Laughter)

-Guys, this real.
-And I’m just scratching the surface here, because deeper we go, the uglier it gets, I guarantee you.
-I don’t have time to get into and violence against women or the split of domestic duties or the gender pay gap.
-But believe that as men, it’s time we start to see past privilege and recognize that we are not just part the problem.
-Fellas, we are the problem.
-The glass exists because we put it there, and if we want to be part of the solution, then words are no longer enough.
+Guys, this is real.
+And I’m scratching the surface here, because the deeper we go, the it gets, I guarantee you.
+I don’t have time to get into porn and against women or the split of domestic duties or gender pay gap.
+But I believe that as men, it’s time we start to see past our privilege recognize that we are not just part of the problem.
+Fellas, are the problem.
+The glass ceiling exists because we it there, and if we want to be a part of the solution, then words are no enough.

 There’s a quote that I love that I up with from the Bahá’í writings.
-It says that “the world of humanity is possessed of two wings, the and the female.
-So long as these two wings are not in strength, the bird will not fly.”
+It says that “the world humanity is possessed of two wings, the male and the female.
+So long as these wings are not equivalent in strength, the bird will not fly.”

-So women, on behalf of men all over the world feel similar to me, please forgive us for all ways that we have not relied on your strength.
-And now would like to ask you to formally help us, because cannot do this alone.
+So women, on behalf of men over the world who feel similar to me, please forgive us for all the ways that we have relied on your strength.
+And now I would like to you to formally help us, because we cannot do this alone.
 We are men.
 We’re going to up.
 We’re going to say the wrong thing.
-We’re going be tone-deaf.
-We’re more than likely, probably, going to offend you.
+We’re going to be tone-deaf.
+We’re more likely, probably, going to offend you.
 But don’t lose hope.
-We’re only here of you, and like you, as men, we need to stand and become your allies as you fight against pretty much everything.
-We need your in celebrating our vulnerability and being patient with us we make this very, very long journey from our heads to our hearts.
-And finally parents: instead of teaching our children to be brave boys or pretty girls, can we maybe just them how to be good humans?
+We’re here because of you, and like you, as men, we need to stand up and become your allies you fight against pretty much everything.
+We need your help celebrating our vulnerability and being patient with us as we this very, very long journey from our heads to our hearts.
+And finally to parents: instead of teaching children to be brave boys or pretty girls, can we maybe just them how to be good humans?

-So back to my dad. up, yeah, like every boy, I had my fair share of issues, but now I that it was even thanks to his sensitivity and emotional intelligence I am able to stand here right now talking to in the first place.
-The resentment I had for my dad I now realize had nothing to do him.
-It had everything to do with me and my longing to be and to play a role that was never meant for me.
-So while my may have not taught me how to use my hands, he teach me how to use my heart, and to me that makes him a man than anything.
+So back to my dad. up, yeah, like every boy, I had my fair share of issues, but now realize that it was even thanks to his sensitivity and emotional intelligence that I am able to stand right now talking to you in the first place.
+The I had for my dad I now realize had to do with him.
+It had everything to do me and my longing to be accepted and to a role that was never meant for me.
+So while my dad have not taught me how to use my hands, he did me how to use my heart, and to me that makes him more man than anything.

 Thank you.